Oven-Roasted Vegetables

 1

-Preheat the oven to 400 F. Prepare a baking dish by covering it with a piece of parchment paper.
-Arrange the vegetables on the baking dish and sprinkle the fresh thyme all over them.
-Bake the veggies for about 35 minutes.
-Set a timer and flip them halfway through the cooking process.
+Preheat the oven to 400°F. Line a baking dish with parchment paper.
+Arrange the vegetables on the baking dish and sprinkle fresh thyme all over.
+Bake for approximately 35 minutes, flipping them once halfway through the cooking process.

 2

-Can this dish be stored for later?
-Although oven-roasted vegetables don't freeze well, you can safely store them in the refrigerator for several days.
+You can safely store them in the refrigerator for several days.
 If you find yourself with leftovers, simply wrap them tightly in aluminum foil or place them in a shallow, airtight dish.
 When you're ready to enjoy them again, I recommend covering them with foil and reheating them in the oven for ten to fifteen minutes to ensure they taste as fresh as possible.
-It's best to prepare and serve oven-roasted vegetables fresh, so avoid making them too far in advance for the best flavor and texture.

 Nutrition Information